 I have always been intrigued by the use of coke in recipes, and last Christmas I cooked a gammon in cola which went down very well.
 Coke is an interesting drink that has a few layers of highly- guarded- secret – flavour.
-I have read that this includes cherry, vanilla and lime?
-It really does work with in certain dishes.
+I have read that this includes cherry, vanilla, and lime.
+It really does work within certain dishes.

 This recipe sounded so delicious, I had to try it.
-Its also very easy to whip up, thus making it a truly fabulous midweek supper meal.
+It’s also very easy to whip up, thus making it a truly fabulous midweek supper meal.

 I wanted to get permission to publish the recipe and as luck would have it, the author of the book from where it comes was in South Africa a couple of weeks ago.
-He also happened to meet a friend of mine while he was here, so I was able to not only get the permission, but I also got to see a copy of the book which has not yet been released in South Africa.
+He also happened to meet a friend of mine while he was here, so I was able to not only get permission but also got to see a copy of the book which has not yet been released in South Africa.

 Recipe for Billy’s chilli cola chicken. | serves 4

-- 500g boneless, skinless chicken thigh cut into bite size pieces
+- 500g boneless, skinless chicken thigh cut into bite-size pieces

 - 4 tablespoons light soy sauce